 Baseline Condition

 The baseline condition or assumed baseline efficiency used in the savings calculations depends on the decision-type used for the measure.
 For new construction, the baseline will be based on a lighting power density (LPD) in watts per square foot by building type, as specified by the relevant energy code/standard applied to a specific project.
 For retrofit applications, the baseline efficiency would typically reflect the in-situ, pre-existing equipment, with the exception of linear fluorescent T12s and first-generation T8s, as explained below.
 Fixture wattages used for the savings calculations are determined from the Table of Standard Fixture Wattages.

+Major renovation projects should use a new construction baseline (for the building type after the improvement) if either of the following conditions are met:

+Building type changes in combination with the renovation

+Renovation scope includes removing drywall and gutting existing building to the studs

 Linear Fluorescent T12 Special Conditions